 The SkyJump

-If you have all the envy watching those other folks bungee off the Sky Tower and you want to jump off it too.
+This is what to sign up for if you have all the envy watching those other folks bungee off the Sky Tower, and you want to jump off it too.

 Dr Rudi’s Rooftop Brewing Company is famous for a couple of things – its stunning view over Viaduct Harbour and the fact that it has a free bowling alley inside!

-I first heard about these on the Aucky Walky walking tour I took on the Saturday morning.
+I first heard about these on the Aucky Walky walking tour I took one Saturday morning.

 Guide Liz showed us the heart in Fort Lane by local artist Sara Hughes – and then told us there were four more dotted around the city.
 Cue hunting – and yes, I found them all.